Senior Resources » Top 10 Groovy Artists & Bands from the 60s That Made Pop Culture History

 The Beach Boys

 Formed in sunny Southern California in 1961, this American rock group was a fixture of the decade.
-Their songs are characterized by impeccable harmonies, unforgettable melodies, and lyrics that are a love letter to the West Coast and its beautiful beaches.
 While they broke onto the charts with “Surfin’ U.S.A”, 1966’s Pet Sounds proved the band’s versatility.
 Brian Wilson created Pet Sounds in response to his rival group, The Beatles, and their 1965 album Rubber Soul.
-Interestingly, Paul McCartney has cited “God Only Knows” as one of his personal favorite songs and even went so far as to label it “the greatest song ever written.”
+Paul McCartney has cited “God Only Knows” as one of his personal favorite songs and even went so far as to label it “the greatest song ever written.”
 High praise from a Beatle!

 Advertisement.